 The boundary between two rising signs is the moment when the cusp of the first house leaves one rashi and crosses into the next.
 Because the zodiac is rising at roughly fifteen degrees per hour, that crossing happens in a single instant.
 Within a few minutes of clock time on either side of it, the rising sign itself is different.

 The practical consequence is that the four minute rule is an average, not an absolute.
-In some cases the Lagna may move only half a degree in four minutes; in others it may move a degree and a half.
+In some cases the Lagna may move only half a degree in four minutes.
+In others it may move a degree and a half.
 The closer the recorded time is to a sign change, the more the small variations in rising speed can decide which rashi the chart is actually built on.
 This is one of the reasons rectification is not just about being precise to the minute but about being precise relative to the specific boundaries this chart happens to be near.

 What Changes the Moment the Sign Shifts